gshau/pi-relay-controller/readme.md

 To save your changes, press `ctrl-o` then press the Enter key.
 Next, press `ctrl-x` to exit the `nano` application.

 Reboot the Raspberry Pi; when it restarts, the python server process should execute in its own terminal window automatically.

+## Using the Library In Your Projects

+To use the included library in your projects, simply include the `relay_lib_modmypi.py` file in your projects and be sure to add the following lines of code to your main Python file:

+	import sys
+	from relay_lib_modmypi import *

+	# Update the following list/tuple with the port numbers assigned to your relay board
+	PORTS = (7, 8, 10, 11) # Populate this list with values for your board configuration

+	# initialize the relay library with the system's port configuration
+	if init_relay(PORTS):
+	    # turn all of the relays off, so we're starting with a clean slate.
+	    relay_all_off()
+	else:
+	    print("Port configuration error")
+	    # exit the application
+	    sys.exit(0)

 ## Update History